 How to be Young at Heart

 Before building the body, we need a youthful mindset.
-A determination that we are not going to just ‘let ourselves go’.
+A determination that we are not going to just sit in the rocking chair.
 It takes determination to one day, with some effort to make a change in our thinking.
 “I can do this!
 I can make a difference!”
 It doesn’t happen overnight.
 Little by little, day after day, consistency is the key.
 Once we have decided that we are going to give it a go, we are on our way to seeing results.

 Be Ready to Adapt

-As I mentioned in an earlier post, I am from Canada, and the weather is not conducive for me to get outside many months of the year to get my 10,000 steps done.
+As I mentioned in an earlier post, I am from Canada, and the weather is not conducive for me to get outside many months of the year to walk my 10,000 steps.
 We have snow and ice on the ground, usually from November through March.
-After having fallen on icy streets and sidewalks, it seemed best that I stay inside during the winter.

 I have explored various avenues of exercise for many years.
 But I had to find something that worked for me.
 I have tried various things, some with good results, and some with not so much success.

 The first such experiment with exercise equipment that I recall, was when my mother moved in with me.
-It was difficult for her to get around in the Canadian winter, so to be with her and keep myself active, I bought a recumbent bike.
+It was difficult for her to get around in the Canadian winter, so we bought a recumbent bike.
 The house we lived in was large enough that I could easily put the bike in a spare room.
 I did use the bike, but not as much as I use the one that I have today.

 Learn from Each Experience